Andy Yosinoff's Cheer & Dance Camps

 • no release transitions in unbraced stunts above prep level

-• no braced flips (released inversions) in pyramids, braced rolls allowed advanced/elite tumbling limited to 75% of team (any number may perform rolls, cartwheels, round-offs and walkovers)
+• advanced/elite tumbling limited to 75% of team (any number may perform rolls, cartwheels, round-offs and walkovers)

 • Platinum Level Expectations: